 Delayed breast reconstruction is performed after you’ve recovered from your mastectomy.
 This can be done months or years following your procedure.
 However, it’s best to do so within the first year as the skin becomes tougher and scar tissue thickens.
 There are multiple options for delayed breast reconstruction, including DIEP flap, TRAM flap, and tissue expander.

 Some women may need revision surgery to improve initial results or if they’re unhappy with their breast appearance after reconstruction with another surgeon.

 You may not qualify for breast reconstruction if you’re morbidly obese, a nicotine user, in poor health, or have had a previous abdominoplasty (for DIEP flap).

 4. Choose Your Plastic Surgeon Wisely

 The plastic surgeon you choose for your breast reconstruction will directly impact your satisfaction with your results.
-Dr. Ben Brown is board-certified by the American Board of Plastic Surgery, and Dr. Ashley Chandler is board eligible.
+Dr. Ben Brown is board-certified by the American Board of Plastic Surgery.
 Both of our plastic surgeons are highly skilled and have extensive experience in DIEP flap breast reconstruction.
 We understand the devasting impact of breast cancer and mastectomies on the lives of women and can restore your self-confidence and feelings of normalcy.